What is a Home Inspection?

 Roofing.
 A well-maintained roof protects you from rain, snow, and other forces of nature.
-Take note of the roof’s age, conditions of flashing, roof draining systems (pooling water), buckled shingles, loose gutters and downspouts, skylight, and chimneys.
+Take note of the roof’s age, conditions of flashing, draining systems, buckled shingles, loose gutters and downspouts, skylight, and chimneys.

 Plumbing.
-Thoroughly examine the water supply and drainage systems, water heating equipment, and fuel storage systems.
+Thoroughly examine the water supply and drain lines, water heater, and possibly the water softener.
 Drainage pumps and sump pumps also fall under this category.
 Poor water pressure, banging pipes, rust spots, or corrosion can indicate problems.

 Electrical.
-Safe electrical wiring is essential.
+Safe and functional electrical wiring is essential.
 Look for the condition of service entrance wires, service panels, breakers and fuses, and disconnects.
 Also take note of the number of outlets in each room.

 Heating.
 The home’s heating system, vent system, flues, and chimneys should be inspected.
-Look for age of water heater, whether the size is adequate for the house, speed of recovery, and energy rating.
+Look for the age of the heating system, whether the size is adequate for the house, and its energy rating.

 Air Conditioning.
-Your inspector should describe your home cooling system, its energy source, and inspect the central and through-wall cooling equipment.
-Consider the age and energy rating of the system.
+Your inspector should describe your home cooling system and inspect the central and through-wall cooling equipment.
+Consideration for the age and energy rating of the system should be noted.

 Ventilation/insulation.
 To prevent energy loss, check for adequate insulation and ventilation in the attic and in unfinished areas such as crawlspaces.
 Also look for proper, secured insulation in walls.
 Insulation should be appropriate for the climate.
 Excess moisture in the home can lead to mold and water damage.

 Interiors.
 An inspection of the inside of the home can reveal plumbing leaks, insect damage, rot, construction defects, and other issues.